Correcting misinformation on social media with a large language model: Introduction

 \section{Introduction}

-Misinformation has far-reaching and detrimental effects on individuals and society\cite{lazer2018science,traberg2022misinformation,watts2021measuring,van2022misinformation,west2021misinformation}.
+Misinformation has far-reaching and detrimental effects on individuals and society\cite{lazer2018science,traberg2022misinformation,watts2021measuring,van2022misinformation,west2021misinformation,zhou2020survey}.
 It erodes public trust in government, decreases civil engagement in elections, and has been viewed as a threat to democracy\cite{moore2023exposure,watts2021measuring,wef2024risk}.
-Evidence has demonstrated that election misinformation helped fuel the January 6th attack on the U.S. Capitol, where five people died and more than 100 police officers were injured\cite{Jan6Report2022}.
 Misinformation also drastically increases during outbreaks and disasters, as seen with the ``infodemic'' during the COVID-19 pandemic, which significantly increased vaccine hesitancy\cite{zarocostas2020fight,pertwee2022epidemic}.
-The result is tragic, where COVID-19 vaccines could have prevented at least 232,000 COVID-19-associated deaths between May 2021 and September 2022 in the U.S. alone\cite{jia2023estimated}.
 Concerns over misinformation on social media have been particularly significant\cite{ledford2024deepfakes,vosoughi2018spread,bak2022combining}, as the social media context interferes with truth discernment, where users post content without professional moderation and often consume news in a hasty and distracted way\cite{epstein2023social,ceylan2023sharing}.